bhavin-rb/ml-stock-forecasting/README.md

 ## Conclusion
 This project demonstrates how simple regression models can be applied to financial time-series forecasting.
-By comparing static and dynamic approaches, we highlight the importance of indicator recalculation and the trade-offs between in-sample accuracy and out-of-sample realism.
+By comparing static and dynamic approaches, we highlight the importance of indicator recalculation and the **trade-offs between in-sample accuracy and out-of-sample realism**.
 Future work will extend these methods to ARIMA, GARCH, and portfolio-level forecasting.